Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 The migration tool is:
 - **Iterative** - Supports multiple runs that update existing data without creating duplicates (UPSERT behavior)
-- **Selective** - Migrate only specific data types using command parameters
+- **Selective** - Migrates only specific data types using command parameters
-- **Extensible** - Apply custom transformations for project-specific requirements
+- **Extensible** - Applies custom transformations for project-specific requirements

 ## How to Run the Kentico Migration Tool